Workshops

 The TLC offers 90-minute to two-hour workshops for any instructional group on campus, such as faculty members at department meetings and graduate student instructor and teaching assistant groups.
 All TLC workshops are interactive and applicable to any discipline and draw from the teaching experience and expertise of the participants.

-Browse our workshop offerings below.
+Browse our current workshop offerings below.

 Browse Our Workshops